Warning: Undefined variable $skip_to_content in /home/www/hdrn/wp-content/themes/hdrn-canada/header.php on line 92

 A visual of a man wearing spectacles.
 Text reads: News Story.
 Andrew Costa.
 Using CLSA data to help Canadians age better.
 Health Data Research Network Canada logo at the bottom.

-A visual of a smiling woman with spectacles.
+A smiling young man.
 Text reads: Profile.
-Trinity Lowthian.
+Jaxon Diamond.
 Public Advisory Council.
 Health Data Research Network Canada logo at bottom left.